 We work with a wide variety of species, so we use different stethoscopes depending on the size of the pet.
 Each stethoscope has 2 different sized diaphragms, allowing us to hear heart sounds of different frequencies.

 Animals have a normal arrhythmia, called sinus arrhythmia.
 This arrhythmia is an alternation in the rhythmic beating of the heart that coincides with breathing.
 This can easily be heard with the stethoscope.
 It is perfectly normal, yet does not occur in humanoids.

 Heart murmurs are graded from 1 to 6.
-One is barely audible with the stethoscope, 6 is so loud that you can feel the murmur with your hand on the chest.
+One is barely audible with the stethoscope, 6 is so loud that you can feel the murmur with your hand on the chest (the technical word for this is a thrill oddly enough).
 In general, the louder the murmur the more significant the disease, although this does not apply in all cases.
 Mitral murmurs tend to be louder due to the large difference in pressure (pressure gradient) between the left atrium and left ventricle.

 In addition to their loudness, murmur have other audible characteristics.
 The sound can increase or decrease in intensity, a term we call crescendo or decrescendo.
 Murmurs that do not change in intensity are called holo.